top of page

 • Company closures and layoffs

-Smaller carriers, in particular, are feeling the squeeze, unable to maintain profitability amid shrinking margins.
-Combined with a softening demand for goods movement, this slowdown is leaving many drivers idle—or worse, unemployed.
+Smaller carriers are particularly affected.
+They struggle to maintain profitability amid shrinking margins.
+With demand for goods movement softening, many drivers find themselves idle—or, even worse, unemployed.

 A Ripple Effect Across the Economy